The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming: Conflict of Interest declaration

 We thank Spencer Clark, Will Gregory, and Paul O'Gorman for helpful discussions.
-The simulations presented here were performed using High Performance Computing resources provided by the Cooperative Institute for Modeling the Earth System, with help from the Princeton Institute for Computational Science and Engineering.
+We thank Janni Yuval for disclosing NeuralGCM's hardware-dependent behavior and constructive suggestions for how to address this.
+Simulations presented here were performed using High Performance Computing resources provided by the Cooperative Institute for Modeling the Earth System, with help from the Princeton Institute for Computational Science and Engineering.
 We acknowledge support from the National Oceanic and Atmospheric Administration, U.S. Department of Commerce under award NA23OAR4320198.
 The statements, findings, conclusions, and recommendations are those of the author and do not necessarily reflect the views of the National Oceanic and Atmospheric Administration, or the U.S. Department of Commerce.